MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Since the primary cluster is up and running, it acts as the active cluster and handles all user requests routed by your Traffic Manager profile.

-Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb120623.trafficmanager.net/weblogic-cafe`.
+Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending the context root */weblogic-cafe* of the deployed app - for example, `http://tmprofile-ejb120623.trafficmanager.net/weblogic-cafe`.
 Create a new coffee with name and price (for example, *Coffee 1* with price *10*), which is persisted into both application data table and session table of the database.
 You should see the similar UI of the sample app:

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-If your UI doesn't look similar, troubleshoot and resolve the problem before continuing.
+If your UI doesn't look similar, troubleshoot and resolve the problem before you continue.

 Keep the page open and you use it for failover test later.